stfc/cloud-docs/source/Keystone/ApplicationCredentials.rst

     The secret is only revealed **once**.
 If a user has forgotten the secret, a new application credential as to be generated.

-g
-**Q:** What happens once an application credential has expired?

-**A:** After the application credential has expired, it is still visible in the application credential list.
+After an application credential has expired, it is still visible in the application credential list.
 If the application credential is used after it has expired, nothing will happen and no one can get access to the project via the expired credential.

 RC source and clouds.yaml file
 ##############################